-B. Student Complaints about the College's Program of Legal Education68

-As a law school accredited by the American Bar Association ("ABA"), the University of Iowa College of Law will respond to complaints from students about a "significant problem that directly implicates the College's program of legal education and its compliance with" the ABA's Standards for the Approval of Law Schools ("Standards").69 Student complaints may provide useful information to the College and will receive a prompt and thorough response.
+B. Student Complaints about the College's Program of Legal Education68 that directly implicates the College's program of legal education and its compliance with" the ABA's Standards for the Approval of Law Schools ("Standards").
+69 Student complaints may provide useful information to the College and will receive a prompt and thorough response.